JuliaPlots/PlotlyJS.jl/docs/index.md

 Pkg.add("PlotlyJS")
 ```

+For existing users you can run `Pkg.update()` to get the latest release.
+If
+after doing this plots do not show up in your chosen frontend, please run
+`Pkg.build("PlotlyJS")` to tell Julia to download the latest release of the
+plotly.js javascript library.

+Note that you can also run `Pkg.build()` if you wish to update the javascript
+library by itself.

+### Electron

 This will download an install PlotlyJS and all dependencies.
 If you have not
 previously used the Blink.jl package and would like to use the
 [Electron](http://spencerlyon.com/PlotlyJS.jl/syncplots/#electronplot) display
-frontent from the REPL (recommended) you will need to enter evaluate the
+frontend from the REPL (recommended) you will need to enter evaluate the
 following code at the REPL:

 ```julia